matijs/probable-robot/content/whim/useful-shell-history-expansion.md

 ---
-title: "Beyond the Double Exclamation Mark"
+title: "Useful shell history expansion"
 date: 2018-07-27T10:16:17+02:00
 draft: false
 tags:
   - bash
+  - csh
+  - zsh
   - history expansion
 ---

-If you occasionally use the command line you may have run into the following.
+If you ever use the command line you may have run into the following.
 You enter a command only to find out that you should have used 'sudo'.
 For example when trying to copy a file to a location you don't have write access to.

 ```
 $ cp foo /usr/local/bin